 I also found that Newmont and AngloGold Ashanti (a gold producer in South Africa) are partners in the World Economic Forum.
 There are 28 metals and mining companies.
 You can look up all the companies on their website.

 Well I think this is enough for today.
-I’ve learned a lot about the WEF and need to soak it in, so look for Part 2 in the next few days or so.
-I’ll be focusing on the Fourth Revolution, why it’s happening, and what to expect.
+I’ve learned a lot about the WEF and need to soak it in, so look for Part 2 in the coming weeks.
+I’ll be focusing on the Fourth Revolution and The Great Reset, why it’s happening, and what to expect.
 Thanks for being here, for being curious, and for reading my stuff.
 Onward!